-The following are eight signs that may indicate you need professional help for an alcohol use disorder.
-If you relate to these, you can call an Vertava Health’ treatment specialist to discuss your options and better understand your condition.
+The following are eight signs you need alcohol rehab.
+If you relate to these, you can call a Vertava Health treatment specialist to discuss your options and better understand your condition.

-1. You Have Health Problems Caused By Alcohol Abuse
+1. You Have Health Problems Caused by Alcohol Use

 2. You Experience Alcohol Withdrawal Symptoms When Not Drinking

-People who can control their drinking typically don’t experience issues with work, school, or other responsibilities as a result of alcohol consumption.
-However, individuals who have trouble controlling their drinking or who regularly abuse alcohol often find themselves calling in sick to work, missing school, or performing poorly.
-A person may even lose his or her job or get kicked out of school as a result of drinking.
+People who can control their drinking typically don’t experience issues with work, school, or other responsibilities due to alcohol consumption.
+However, individuals who have trouble controlling their drinking or who regularly use alcohol often call in sick to work, miss school, or perform poorly.
+A person may even lose their job or get kicked out of school due to drinking.

-5. You Regularly Lie About Or Hide Your Alcohol Consumption
+5. You Regularly Lie or Hide Your Alcohol Consumption

 6. You Regularly Blackout From Drinking

-7. You Experience Negative Consequences As A Result Of Your Alcohol Abuse
+7. You Experience Negative Consequences As A Result Of Your Alcohol Use

-Alcohol abuse and addiction can increase a person’s risk of experiencing a variety of negative consequences.
-For example, a person may have problems with friends or family or even run into issues with the legal system as a result of his or her actions while intoxicated.
-The more negative consequences someone experiences as a result of alcohol abuse, the more likely he or she is to benefit from treatment.
+Alcohol use and addiction can increase a person’s risk of experiencing various negative consequences.
+For example, a person may have problems with friends or family or even run into issues with the legal system as a result of their actions while intoxicated.
+The more negative consequences someone experiences from alcohol use, the more likely they are to benefit from treatment.

-Many people who struggle with an alcohol use disorder have tried to limit or quit drinking on their own but are unable to do so.
+Many people who struggle with an alcohol use disorder have tried to limit or quit drinking independently but cannot.
 While this can be frustrating, it isn’t a sign of failure.
 Alcohol addiction is a disease and often requires professional help to manage and overcome.
 If you have tried and failed to quit drinking, it may be time to consider a formal alcohol addiction program.